pwim/middleman-social_image/README.md

   social_image.selector = 'body > *' # Used to test that the social image url has loaded properly.
 The more specific this is, the better the chance of catching errors. social_image.always_generate = true # Always regenerate images.
-Takes a long time, but ensures any changes are reflected. social_image.parallel = true # Generate images in parallel. end
+Takes a long time, but ensures any changes are reflected. social_image.parallel = true # Generate images in parallel. social_image.base_url = "http://localhost:4567/" # When building the site, fetch against this URL. end
 ```